HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - ...
   - ( ... )DashboardsH - need extension to be metaDash.H...
   - push the use of SqLite
+  - review the version of the SqLite/Dd that was delivered with a couple of hours today
   - investigate the flask/python libraries

 - [2023-11](https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/blob/main/README.md#-11-)